-- (1) Corridor Program Name: MO-KC to STL Corridor-New Locomotive and Passenger Equipment - (2) What are the anticipated start and end dates for the Corridor Program? (mm/yyyy)

-Start Date: 01/01/11 End Date: equipment will be used indefintely - (3) Total Cost of the Corridor Program: (Year of Expenditure (YOE) Dollars\) \$ \$50,000,000.00

-Of the total cost above,, how much would come from the FRA HSIPR Program: (YOE Dollars\\) \$ \$50 M total,

-Indicate percentage of total cost to be covered by matching funds: 0 %

-Please indicate the source(s) for matching funds: N/A

-(4) Corridor Program Narrative.
+D. Contaor Program Dummary Corridor Program Name: MO-KC to STL Corridor-New Locomotive and Passenger Equipment What are the anticipated start and end dates for the Corridor Program? (mm/yyyy)Start Date: 01/01/11End Date: equipment will be used indefinitely Total Cost of the Corridor Program: (Year of Expenditure (YOE) Dollars) \$ \$50,000,000.00 Of the total cost above,, how much would come from the FRA HSIPR Program: (YOE Dollars) \$ \$50 M total, Indicate percentage of total cost to be covered by matching funds : 0 % Please indicate the source(s) for matching funds: N/A Year-of-Expenditure (YOE) dollars are inflated from the base year.
+Applicants should include their proposed inflation assumptions (and methodology, if applicable) in the supporting documentation.
+This is the amount for which the Applicant is applying.
+Corridor Program Narrative.
 Please limit response to 12,000 characters.

-Describe the main features and characteristics of the Corridor Program, including a description of:

-- The location(s) of the Corridor Program's component projects including name of rail line(s), State(s), and relevant jurisdiction(s) (include a map in supporting documentation). - How this Corridor Program fits into the service development plan including long-range system expansions and full realization of service benefits. - Substantive activities of the Corridor Program (e.g., specific improvements intended). - Service(s) that would benefit from the Corridor Program, the stations that would be served, and the State(s) where the service operates. - Anticipated service design of the corridor or route with specific attention to any important changes that the Corridor Program would bring to the fleet plan, schedules, classes of service, fare policies, service quality standards, train and station amenities, etc. - How the Corridor Program was identified through a planning process and how the Corridor Program is consistent with an overall plan for developing High-Speed Rail/Intercity Passenger Rail service, such as State rail plans or plans of local/regional MPOs. - How the Corridor Program will fulfill a specific purpose and need in a cost-effective manner. - The Corridor Program's independent utility. - Any use of new or innovative technologies. - Any use of railroad assets or rights-of-way, and potential use of public lands and property. - Other rail services, such as commuter rail and freight rail that will make use of, or otherwise be affected by, the Corridor Program - Any PE/NEPA activities to be undertaken as part of the Corridor Program, including but not limited to: design studies and resulting program documents, the approach to agency and public involvement, permitting actions, and other key activities and objectives of this PE/NEPA work.
+Describe the main features and characteristics of the Corridor Program, including a description of: The location(s) of the Corridor Program's component projects including name of rail line(s), State(s), and relevant jurisdiction(s) (include a map in supporting documentation).
+How this Corridor Program fits into the service development plan including long-range system expansions and full realization of service benefits.
+Substantive activities of the Corridor Program (e.g., specific improvements intended).
+Service(s) that would benefit from the Corridor Program, the stations that would be served, and the State(s) where the service operates.
+Anticipated service design of the corridor or route with specific attention to any important changes that the Corridor Program would bring to the fleet plan, schedules, classes of service, fare policies, service quality standards, train and station amenities, etc. How the Corridor Program was identified through a planning process and how the Corridor Program is consistent with an overall plan for developing High-Speed Rail/Intercity Passenger Rail service, such as State rail plans or plans of local/regional MPOs.
+How the Corridor Program's independent utility.
+Any use of new or innovative technologies.
+Any use of railroad assets or rights-of-way, and potential use of public lands and property.
+Other rail services, such as commuter rail and freight rail that will make use of, or otherwise be affected by, the Corridor Program.

 This request is for equipment to support the current Amtrak route located on the Union Pacific railroad in Missouri along the Missouri RiverRunner route.
 This route's state-supported Amtrak service has existed for more than 30 years.
-There are 10 Amtrak stations along the route that include St. Louis, Kirkwood, Washington, Hermann, Jefferson City, Sedalia, Warrensburg, Lee's Summit, Independence
+There are 10 Amtrak stations along the route that include St. Louis, Kirkwood, Washington, Hermann, Jefferson City, Sedalia, Warrensburg, Lee's Summit, Independence and Kansas City.
+There is no commuter rail service on this line.
+The only freight use is by Union Pacific freight trains, which will also benefit from faster passenger trains that would no longer compete with slower freight trains for the same track.